bits1001/slack-api-interview/README.md

      Test case where server stops after landing on the homepage User not added to the workspace should not see the channel #bring-an-umbrella
 #### Performance Tests
-     Test how long does it take for the message to be sent.
+     Testing slack API's performance
 #### Stress Tests
-     Test the app against extreme load
+     Test the App against extreme load to see how it behaves when it breaks Test the API with extreme load.
 #### Load Tests
-     Test with the channel having 300-400 members Tests with 100's **It's raining** events together
+     Test with the channel having 300-400 members.
+     Tests with 100's **It's raining** events together.
 #### Integration Tests
      Test the case where Slack API is unavailable.
-     TEst the case where Slack API is wrongly configured. (i.e wrong URL)
+     Test the case where Slack API is wrongly configured. (i.e wrong URL)
+#### API Testing
+     Validate expected responses.
+     Validate HTTP response codes.
+     With incorrect payload, API should send correct response.
+     Test Auth: Call the API without authentication.
+     Test a case for 401 Unauthorized.

 ## Author